Ty France Player Props: Mariners vs. Tigers

-On Saturday, Ty France (.139 slugging percentage in past 10 games, with no homers) and the Seattle Mariners play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
-First pitch is at 9:40 PM ET.
+Ty France -- with a slugging percentage of .139 in his past 10 games (including zero home runs) -- will be in action for the Seattle Mariners versus the Detroit Tigers, with Reese Olson on the mound, on July 16 at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Tigers.
+In his last game he had a hitless showing (0-for-3) against the Tigers.

 Ty France Game Info & Props vs. the Tigers